file-format/Docs/en/word-processing/doc-to-pdf.md

 ## Aspose.Words APIs

 Aspose.Words suite of APIs lets any developer convert [DOC](/word-processing/doc/) to [PDF](/pdf/) format with just a few lines of code.
 It is available for many programming languages including C#, Java, Python and C++.
-In addition to PDF, Aspose.Words APIs let you convert DOCX files to many other popular file formats.
+In addition to PDF, Aspose.Words APIs let you convert DOC files to many other popular file formats.

 ## Aspose.Words Resources